What is a ganglion cyst?

 Most ganglion cysts can be safely left alone.
 Many will resolve spontaneously over time and cause no problems.

-If large and painful, then aspiration of the fluid within the cyst may be recommended.
-This is usually done with a needle, and under local anaesthetic.
+If large and painful, then aspiration (removing the fluid from the ganglion with a needle and syringe) of the cyst may be recommended.
+This is usually done under local anaesthetic.
 This can reduce the size of the cyst, but it can still come back.

 Surgical excision is rarely indicated, as the scar can produce persistent pain and tenderness.
 The risk of surgery is general thought to outweigh any benefit.